dprophet/cloud_sensor_array/README.md

 ##### Production Hardware
   1. Hardware simplicity is very important
+    * There is no production hardware that meets the requirements
     * Wires and solder joints cause points for failure
     * Integrated/stacked boards are the normal to prevent high maintenance costs and returns
   2. Hardware must be integrated or simple stacking for simplicity